olchui428/isom3000h-project/README.md

 This accreditation system is rather complex for a beginner, and many terms seemingly convey similar concepts.
 As such, the terminology used in this project shall be explained in this section:

-- Issuer: An organization that defines and announces Accreditations, and issues Certificates to Applicants
+- **Issuer**: An organization that defines and announces Accreditations, and issues Certificates to Applicants
-- Applicant: An individual/entity that applies for an Accreditation and can receive Certificates from Issuers
+- **Applicant**: An individual/entity that applies for an Accreditation and can receive Certificates from Issuers
-- Accreditation: a type of qualification that Applicants can apply for, e.g. public examination such as HKDSE/IB/GCE and product quality standards such as ISO-XXXXX, an NFT is minted with the Issuer as owner
+- **Accreditation**: a type of qualification that Applicants can apply for, e.g. public examinations such as HKDSE/IB/GCE and product quality standards such as ISO-XXXXX, an NFT is minted with the Issuer as owner
-- Certificate: issued when an Applicant successfully qualifies for an Accreditation, equivalent to certificates issued on paper, e.g. public examination transcript and certificate of a product achieving a quality standard, an NFT is minted with the Applicant as owner
+- **Certificate**: issued when an Applicant successfully qualifies for an Accreditation, equivalent to certificates issued on paper, e.g. public examination transcript and certificate of a product achieving a quality standard, an NFT is minted with the Applicant as owner

 ## Methodology